sanghyukmoon/athena-public-version/README.md

 * Includes self-gravity with vacuum (open) boundary condition via James algorithm **(Moon, Kim, & Ostriker, in press., https://arxiv.org/abs/1902.08369 )**
 * Supports Cartesian and cylindrical coordinates.
 * Currently (cylindrical coordinates only), gravitational acceleration is added as a source term, rather than as a momentum flux using gravitational tensor.
+In cartesian coordinates, self gravity is added as a momentum flux.

 #### Usage
 compile with `--grav=obc -fft`